Ribbon seal: Sexual dimorphism

 Male ribbon seals are typically larger than females.
 This is particularly recognizable in their skull morphology because male nares openings are much larger than female nares openings.
 Larger males are hypothesized to have a better chance of reproducing with multiple females.
 They have a higher fitness level and win in competition with other males over females.

 Habitat

 The ribbon seal lives in the Arctic parts of the Pacific Ocean.
 During winter and spring, it hauls out on pack ice to breed, molt, and give birth.
 During this time, it is found at the ice front in the Bering and Okhotsk Seas.
 During the winter and spring, the ribbon seal lives in open water, though some move south as the ice recedes with warmer temperatures.
 Little is known about its habit during this time, as it is so far from land and human observation.
-The ribbon seal almost always comes to land.
+The ribbon seal is very rarely seen on shorefast ice or on land.

-Thus far, there have been three acknowledged instances where ribbon seals have been found as far south as Squamish, British Columbia, Long Beach, Washington and even further south at Morro Bay, California.
+Thus far, there have been three acknowledged instances where ribbon seals have been found as far south as Squamish, British Columbia, Long Beach, Washington, and even further south at Morro Bay, California.
 There was nothing to suggest that illness was the cause of the seals appearance, as they appeared to be healthy.